 This course introduces students to the power of Excel and its ability to analyze.
 Focus is placed on data models, PivotTables, PowerQuery, PowerPivot and data visualization.
 Prerequisite(s): FIT1040.
+Offered at Charlotte, Online, Providence 3 Semester Credits

 DMSM4030 Senior Capstone